CF-Recor/LotteryTicket-QuickDraw/README.md

 To replicate the code, you first need to download the data.
 To do so, run the Download_data.ipynb notebook.
 Make sure to include the data in a ./data/quickdraw folder

-Then, code for section 4 of the report is in the notebook
+Then, code for section 4 of the report is in the notebook Transfer_DENSE-SPARSE.ipynb

 Code for section 5 is in the notebook